JakobThumm/STAP/prompts/template_prompt.md

 """Calculate the union of two probabilities `p = max(p_1, p_2)`."""

 ====== Example ======
-An example task could be to pick up a box and place it next to another box, so both boxes are orientated in the same direction.
+We are currently performing an experiment, where the robot picks up a screwdriver from the table and hands it over to the human.
-The resulting preference function for the `Pick` and `Place` primitive could be:
+For this, we defined the preference function for the `Pick` and `Handover` primitive.
+Our goal here was that the robot picks the screwdriver at the rod, so that the handle is free for the human to grasp.
+Additionally, we defined the preference function so that the handle of the screwdriver faces the human during handover and that the screwdriver is parallel to the table (z=0).
+The two functions are:
 ```
 def ScrewdriverPickFn(
     state: torch.Tensor, action: torch.Tensor, next_state: torch.Tensor, primitive: Optional[Primitive] = None